Introduction

 QUESTION TWO - 10 MARKS (18 minutes suggested time)

 Assume that Bosny was committed to stand trial and that the trial is now being held.
 All of the evidence that was led at the preliminary inquiry has been presented at the trial.
-In addition, evidence has been resented to the effect that Mr. Bosny admitted to having been home shortly before Mrs. Bosny’s death, and that the two had been arguing near the pool.
+In addition, evidence has been presented to the effect that Mr. Bosny admitted to having been home shortly before Mrs. Bosny’s death, and that the two had been arguing near the pool.
 Mr. Bosny admitted that he struck out at Mrs. Bosny, hitting her near the temple.
 She seemed dazed but said she was O.K. so he left for work.
 A friend of Mrs. Bosny testified that was on the telephone with Mrs. Bosny around 8:50 in the morning, and that Mrs. Bosny sounded confused.
-Mrs. Bosny said told her either that Bosny “was hitting her” or “had hit her,” the friend could not be clear.
+Mrs. Bosny told her either that Bosny “was hitting her” or “had hit her,” the friend could not be clear.
 During the conversation, Mrs. Bosny stopped responding.
 The friend ultimately hung up and called the police.
 A defence pathologist testified that Mrs. Bosny was not strangled, but had in fact asphyxiated.
 She showed that Mrs. Bosny had none of the classic indicators of strangulation, and offered the opinion that Mrs. Bosny, who was already oxygen-deprived from having fallen into the pool, suffocated due to improper resuscitation techniques.
 The tracheal tube is a sharp plastic device that is literally forced into the throat, and the tube that was used, which the defence pathologist reviewed, had collapsed and had human tissue on it.
 This accounted both for her neck injuries and asphyxiation.
 What verdict is likely to render on all of the evidence, explaining your answer fully.

 NOTE: Lawsikho is not affiliated to the Federation of Law Societies of Canada or any provincial law society in Canada.
 Anything taught by our instructors or employees does not constitute legal advice or solicitation under the laws of Canada.